-Of course, some of the 16 different personality types are more common than others.
-As Bustle reports, INFJ, which stands for introversion, intuition, feeling, and judging, is the rarest type, with roughly 1.5% of people who take the test scoring this elusive four-letter combination.
-This statistic comes straight from The Myers & Briggs Foundation itself.
+If you are or know someone who is an INFJ, which stands for introversion, intuition, feeling, and judging, you've met the rarest personality type there is.
+Roughly 1.5% of people who take the test score this elusive four-letter combination—and this statistic comes straight from The Myers & Briggs Foundation itself.

-INFJs are described as "idealists" and are both creative and fair-minded people who see the world "not the way it is, but the way they think it should be," explains the publication.
+INFJs are described as "idealists," and are both creative and fair-minded people who see the world "not the way it is, but the way they think it should be," explains the publication.
 "INFJs are big-picture thinkers.
 Rather than help individuals, they look for ways to change the system."